 Bobby Beavis was “kind of an athletic kid” that lived three blocks from Judge while he was in college, and not similar to the character with the Metallica shirt christened with his surname.
 There was also a 12-year-old who called himself “Iron Butt” (because he claimed to never get injured from a kick to the posterior) who had a friend called “Butt-head.”

 5. ALL REFERENCES TO FIRE WERE REMOVED PERMANENTLY AFTER THE SHOW WAS BLAMED FOR A DEATH.

-In October 1993, a 5-year-old boy set fire to his Ohio home which killed his 2-year-old sister.
-Their mother claimed Beavis’ fire-making and blatant spoken love of arson was responsible.
-MTV’s quick response was to only air the show after 10:30pm and to wipe all fire references from all of the previous episodes—only fans who taped the offending episodes on their VCRs have proof that the word was ever uttered.
+In October 1993, a 5-year-old boy set fire to his Ohio home, which killed his 2-year-old sister.
+Their mother claimed Beavis’s fire-making and blatant spoken love of arson were responsible.
+MTV’s quick response was to only air the show after 10:30 p.m. and to wipe all fire references from all of the previous episodes—only fans who taped the offending episodes on their VCRs have proof that the word was ever uttered.
 “Fire” was banned for the rest of the series’ original run, but it was allowed again in 2011.